 Overview of CrowdEstate

-CrowdEstate is a real estate crowdfunding marketplace.
+CrowdEstate is a real estate and business crowdfunding marketplace.
 It provides an impressive amount of investing opportunities with great returns.
 Contrary to what the company’s name seems to imply, their offer isn’t restricted to real estate.

 This isn’t the core business of CrowdEstate, but may provide nice diversification opportunities anyway.